-Funeral directors remain absolutely committed to supporting all bereaved people at this very difficult time, but are rightly concerned about increasing the risk of infection to both at-risk groups of mourners and to all those in key worker roles.
+Funeral directors remain absolutely committed to supporting all bereaved people at this very difficult time, while minimising the risk of infection to both at-risk groups of mourners and to all those in key worker roles.

 The guidelines for funerals are designed to minimise the risk of transmission between mourners and to key workers (including funeral, cemetery and crematorium staff) so apply equally to all funeral services.

 Updated government guidance for funerals in England, released on 9 July:

 - allows both family and friends to attend a funeral (e.g. removal of limitation to close family/household only);

 - increases the number of people who can attend a funeral, up to 30 maximum in places of worship and private dwellings – even if venue capacity is higher.
 Business and venues following COVID-19 secure guidelines can host larger groups;